-The rate of ILI presentations to sentinel GPs decreased to rates usually reported at this time of year (Figure 1).
+The rate of ILI presentations to sentinel GPs decreased but remained in the mid-range of values usually reported at this time of year (Figure 1).

 Figure 1.
-Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) by week, WA, 2019 to 2024 YTD
+Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) by week, WA, 2020 to 2025 YTD

-The rate of ILI-related presentations to EDs increased slightly in the past week, while the rate of admissions decreased (Figure 2).
+The rate of ILI-related presentations to EDs increased while admissions decreased in the past week (Figure 2).